 What keeps you going day after day?
-No matter what, you already know that your motivation is the most important building block of your success.
+Your motivation is the most important building block of your success.
 In the following, I’d like to give you some fact-based motivation why creating your coding business online can easily be the most rewarding decision in your life.

 Yet, motivation is not everything.
-If you want to make your business work, you must show some persistency.
+If you want to make your business work, you must show some persistence.
 You need to keep working on it for many months, even years.

 There’s no quick and easy way to create a successful and lasting business.
 It takes time, discipline, and focused effort.

 The truth is that creating a successful business is a straightforward endeavor if you have the right mindset, habits, and motivation.
 Using the words of legendary speaker Jim Rohn: “it’s easy to do, but it’s also easy not to do.”

 This tutorial intends to give you all the motivation you need to sustain a long time (say, one or two years) working daily on your new online coding business.